 Ebola is a rare but serious viral infection.
-However, people in the UK are not at risk of Ebola as the virus is only transmitted by direct contact with the blood or bodily fluids of an infected person.
-There have been no cases of Ebola Virus Disease contracted in the UK during the current outbreak and the risk of Ebola arriving in the UK is very low.
+People in the UK are at low risk of Ebola, as the virus is only transmitted by direct contact with the blood or bodily fluids of an infected person, showing symptoms of the disease.
+There have been no cases of Ebola Virus Disease contracted in the UK during the current outbreak and the risk of Ebola arriving in the UK is low.

-A British national who has been diagnosed with Ebola was repatriated from Sierra Leone in August 2014 under highly controlled conditions for treatment in the UK.
 It remains unlikely but not impossible that persons infected in Guinea, Liberia or Sierra Leone could arrive in the UK.
 The affected countries have introduced exit screening at airports to ensure that individuals who are unwell do not board flights.
 This is in line with World Health Organization (WHO) guidance and is one of many measures to reduce the risk of international spread of disease.
 However, as the time between contact with an infected person and symptoms first appearing can range from 2 - 21 days, it is possible that students returning from affected countries could develop symptoms up to three weeks after arrival.